a2life/shogi-board/readme.md

 third and fourth chars:  'move to" coordinate.
 34 means 3d, 22 means 2b etc.,

-fith and six column : 'move from' coordinate for '-' and '+'. in case of 'd' then only fifthcolumn will be used as piece indicator
+fifth and six column : 'move from' coordinate for '-' and '+'. in case of 'd' then only fifthcolumn will be used as piece indicator

-example of move
+example of moves

+    [
      "s-7677",  : white move a piece from 77 to 76
      "g-3433",  : black moves a piece from 33 to 34
      "sd55g",   : black drops a gold to 5e.
      "g-3534*do you think this is cool?", : white moves a piece from 34 to 35.
 Comment windows displays"do you think this is cool?" s+2228  : piece at the 28 position is moved to 22 and then get promoted.
      "x"   : end of moves indicator
+    ]

-"x" by itself is a special character and denote end of moves.
+"x" by itself is a special character and denotes the end of moves.

 Branch is supported in the following way.
-(Use array of string rather than string.
-The app accepts both format)

     "kifst=1",  //fisrt move 1
     "kifstr=2",// move 2